-- Income brackets - Preferences that drive priorities for infrastructure improvements (e.g., a desire for more community amenities) - Low tolerance to change due to fixed incomes - Lack of physical mobility to react to and to recover from natural disasters

-The relationship between age, income, and vulnerability can be complex.
+- Preferences that drive priorities for infrastructure improvements (e.g., a desire for more community amenities) - Low tolerance to change due to fixed incomes - Lack of physical mobility to react to and to recover from natural disasters - The relationship between age, income, and vulnerability can be complex.
 The highest income earning years are considered to be ages 45 to 54, with second highest ranges being the five years before 45 and after 54 years old.
 However, older segments of the population in retirement can be more susceptible to economic fluctuations or unforeseen natural disasters, and have a much more difficult time recovering due to set incomes.
-A report by AARP's3 Public Policy Institute (Trawinski 2012) found that the fastest growing segment of the population in foreclosure or at risk of foreclosure is people older than 50.
-Serious mortgage delinquency in that age group increased 456 percent between 2007 and 2011.
-According to AARP, the age 75 and older demographic is the fastest growing population, and two out of three have no money in retirement saving accounts.
-Over the past 5 years, housing counselors at the Greater Sacramento Urban League have seen an increase of people who are retired or of retirement age seeking their help.
+According to Association of American Retired Persons, the age 75 and older demographic is the - 15 fastest growing population, and two out of three have no money in retirement saving accounts. - This combination of age-specific needs for water-related amenities and higher vulnerability to change (e.g., - 17 rate increases and flood events) implies that age demographics should be a consideration in water - 18 management planning.